noahlange/arc-rpg/02-Basics/01-Rank-and-Progress.md

 > An object, including several attached doohickeys, has a material cost of 3⋅0.
 Removing one doohickey with a cost of (0⋅1) from the object reduces the overall material cost from 3⋅0 to 2⋅2.

 Determining ranks from significant numbers of progress points (e.g., 14) can prove tedious.
 The table in Appendix II lists the corresponding ranks for progress points ranging from 1 to 695.

-## Battlemaps

-Combat in Arc is best experienced on a standard 1” battle grid.